unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

     - Grid Succinct syntax [is not supported](https://github.com/microsoft/microsoft-ui-xaml/issues/7043#issuecomment-1120061686)

 ### Visual Studio 2022
-- The output window in VS has an output named `Uno Platform` in its drop down.
+- The output window in VS has an output named `Uno Platform` in its drop-down.
 Diagnostics messages from the VS integration appear there.
 - When a file is reloaded, XAML parsing errors will appear in the application's logs, on device or in browser.
 - If there are multiple versions of the Uno.WinUI Package present in the solution, the newest will be used, regardless of the started application
 - The app does not update its XAML, because the port number in `RemoteControl.g.cs` is `0`.